Loading

 Concert-goers last year complained they were forced to walk kilometres to get an Uber, after giving up on bus lines.

-Buderim music producer Alex Henriksson, who runs Rainbow Valley Records with musician Matt Corby, said the festival was an “amazing thing” for the Coast.
+Buderim music producer Alex Henriksson, who runs Rainbow Valley Records with musician Matt Corby, says the festival is an “amazing thing”.

-Mufassa’s Dale Mallett, a popular local roots musician, said: “The more festivals on the Sunny Coast the better.
+Mufassa’s Dale Mallett, a popular local roots musician, says: “The more festivals on the Sunny Coast the better.
 Hopefully they get some local acts on the bill to support our music community.”

-Organisers said on social media the 2024 line-up would be revealed “very soon”.
+Organisers say the 2024 line-up will be revealed “very soon”.

 How do you vote?